 PS² Freelands Artist Programme

-Cohort artists 1: Janie Doherty, Michael Hanna, Julie Lovett, Jan McCullough and Emily McFarland; Cohort 2 artists: BROWN&BRÍ, Jane Butler, Mitch Conlon, Jasmin Märker, Thomas Wells ; Cohort 3 artists: Myrid Carten, Phillip McCrilly, Helouise O'Reilly, Robin Price, Jonathan Ross
+PS² artists, cohort 1: Janie Doherty, Michael Hanna, Julie Lovett, Jan McCullough and Emily McFarland; cohort 2 artists: BROWN&BRÍ, Jane Butler, Mitch Conlon, Jasmin Märker, Thomas Wells ; cohort 3 artists: Myrid Carten, Phillip McCrilly, Helouise O'Reilly, Robin Price, Jonathan Ross; cohort 4 artists: Jacqueline Holt, Susan Hughes, Dorothy Hunter, Tara McGinn, Christopher Steenson.

 September 2018 - December 2023